Skip to Main Content

 Capital on Tap Business Credit Card Overview

-Boasting a chance at a very high credit limit, an impressive low-end APR and a flat 1.5 percent cash back rate, the Capital on Tap Business Credit Card stands as a solid no-annual-fee card for small-business owners that want to keep things simple.
-This card makes it easy to earn rewards on your spending without the headache of tracking categories or juggling multiple cards.
+Offering a very high potential credit limit, an impressive low-end APR and a flat 1.5 percent cash back rate, the Capital on Tap Business Credit Card is a solid no-annual-fee card for small business owners who want to keep things simple.
+This card makes it easy to earn rewards without the headache of tracking categories or juggling multiple cards.
 Plus, applying has no impact on your credit score.

-Compared to some of the best business credit cards on the market, though, the Capital on Tap Business card may fall a bit short when it comes to long-term value and flexibility.
-While the card is a good low-maintenance option, its high-end APR is extremely inflated and it only offers a few notable perks.
-If you aren’t after boosted business rewards and concierge benefits, the Capital on Tap is an excellent, affordable card for earning a fair amount of rewards, financing business expenses and accessing a high credit limit.
+Compared to some of the best business credit cards on the market, though, the Capital on Tap Business card falls short on long-term value and flexibility.
+While the card is a good low-maintenance option, it only offers a few notable perks and its high-end APR is extremely inflated.
+If you want a simple, no-frills card, the Capital on Tap is a strong and affordable choice for earning a fair amount of rewards, financing business expenses and accessing a high credit limit.

 Rewards